jvanveld97/capstone-news-app-api/README.md

 ## Start the Debugger

-1. **Open Visual Studio Code:** Open your Django project directory in Visual Studio Code.
+1. **Open Visual Studio Code:** Open your project directory in Visual Studio Code.

 2. **Ensure interpreter is set to the virtual environment:**
    - CMD + Shift + P and select Python: Select Interpreter